Gawaahi

 Gawaahi (Testimony) is a 1989 Bollywood film directed by Anant Balani.
 It was his directorial debut.
 The film stars Zeenat Aman, Shekhar Kapur, Ranjeeta Kaur and Ashutosh Gowariker.
 It was based on the 1934 play The Night of January 16th, a courtroom drama by Ayn Rand.

-This movie was completed in 12 days.

-Synopsis
+Plot

 A courtroom drama around the disclosures and cross-examinations of key witnesses of mysterious death of leading business tycoon Ranjeet Chaudhary (Shekhar Kapoor).